liferay-search/liferay-docs/en/developer/frameworks/articles/01-frameworks-intro.markdown

 [**Import/Export:**](/docs/7-2/frameworks/-/knowledge_base/f/content-publication-management)
-Use Liferay's import/export system to make your application's data portable or to stage it for publication to production systems.
+Use Liferay's import/export system to make your application's data portable or to stage it for publication to sharepointion systems.

 [**Web Fragments:**](/docs/7-2/frameworks/-/knowledge_base/f/page-fragments)
 Provide your content managers with dynamic chunks of